jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 Many of the coding aspects are just as elementary to computer programming as coding principles.
 Functionally, coding principles and aspects blend together.
 That is why coding principles and coding aspects do not have separate documentation sections.

 On top of that: when developing the code base, you might determine how much can be banned out of the code base, and only programmed within Encircle itself.
-As the aspects are described here functionally, it is not as important to determine which ones have to be part of the code base and which ones can be left out.
+As the aspects are described here functionally, it is not as important to determine which ones might be part of the code base and which ones can be left out.

 ### Loose Ideas